awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. For **Name**, enter a descriptive name for the key pair\.
 Amazon EC2 associates the public key with the name that you specify as the key name\.
 A key name can include up to 255 ASCII characters\.
 It can’t include leading or trailing spaces\.

+1. For **Key pair type**, choose either **RSA** or **ED25519**\.
+Note that **ED25519** keys are not supported for Windows instances, EC2 Instance Connect, or EC2 Serial Console\.

-1. For **File format**, choose the format in which to save the private key\.
+1. For **Private key file format**, choose the format in which to save the private key\.
 To save the private key in a format that can be used with OpenSSH, choose **pem**\.
 To save the private key in a format that can be used with PuTTY, choose **ppk**\.

+   If you chose **ED25519** in the previous step, the **Private key file format** options do not appear, and the private key format defaults to **pem**\.

+1. To add a tag to the public key, choose **Add tag**, and enter the key and value for the tag\.
+Repeat for each tag\.

 1. Choose **Create key pair**\.

 1. The private key file is automatically downloaded by your browser\.
-The base file name is the name you specified as the name of your key pair, and the file name extension is determined by the file format you chose\.
+The base file name is the name that you specified as the name of your key pair, and the file name extension is determined by the file format that you chose\.
 Save the private key file in a safe place\.
 **Important**
 This is the only chance for you to save the private key file\.